Required to include TrustFence support.

 overlays. -

-After all the artifacts have been verified, the Linux system boots.
+After all the artifacts have been authenticated, the Linux system boots.

 | The FIT image is the only file that’s stored in the linux partition, as it includes all the required files to boot the system. |